huggingface/diffusers/docs/source/en/training/kandinsky.md

 ## Training script

-The training script is also similar to the [Text-to-image](text2image#training-script) guide, but it's been modified to support training the prior and decoder models.
+The training script is also similar to the [Text-to-image](text2image#training-script) training guide, but it's been modified to support training the prior and decoder models.
 This guide focuses on the code that is unique to the Kandinsky 2.2 training scripts.

 <hfoptions id="script">
 <hfoption id="prior model">